Mcintosh MR85 AM/FM Tuner

 Glen Rock NJ 07452

 An excellent modern tuner from McIntosh that perfectly matches your other Mc gear, whether new or vintage.
+A great value considering the new model will set you back $5500.

 Superb sensitivity and noise rejection for bringing in even the most distant stations.

 Will require a good quality antenna for optimum performance, or just a simple whip antenna to do a good job bringing in your nearby stations.
 We strongly recommend the Magnum Dynallab ST2 Omnidirectional FM antenna which will also work inside if you can't mount outside.
-This is the *only* antenna our staff uses.
+This is the "only" antenna our staff uses.

 McIntosh Laboratory is an American manufacturer of handcrafted high-end audio equipment based in Binghamton, New York.
 The company was founded in 1949 by Frank McIntosh.
 The company designs and produces audio amplifiers, stereo tuners and other consumer electronics products.

-Variable and fixed RCA output jacks.
-IEC Power Cord.
+RCA outputs, IEC Power Cord.

 Working perfectly and tested in our lab.